ylylylimt/AwesomeAndDarkTactics-Rakhmankulova/docs/_posts/green-ml-enabled-systems/2023-12-13-use-checkpoints-during-training.md

 t-sort: "Awesome Tactic"
 t-type: "Architectural Tactic"
 categories: green-ml-enabled-systems
 t-description: "Training is an energy-intensive stage of the machine learning life cycle, which may take long periods of time.
 Sometimes a failure or hardware error can terminate the training process before it is completed.
 In those cases, the training process must be started from the beginning.
-The use of checkpoints however can save the trained model in regular intervals and in case of a premature termination, the training process can continue at the last checkpoint (shanbag at al 2022).
+The use of checkpoints however can save the trained model in regular intervals and in case of a premature termination, the training process can continue at the last checkpoint (Shanbhag et al., 2022).
 Using checkpoints during training improves the robustness of a ML system."
 t-participant: "Data Scientist"
 t-artifact: "Memory"
 t-context: "Machine Learning"